Montana Historical Society

 Bob Marshall (1901-1939): Marshall was a wilderness advocate who persuaded the government to protect 14 million acres of untouched forestland.
 The Bob Marshall Wilderness (950,000 acres of protected land) was named after him.

-"Bob Marshall," wilderness.net
+"Bob Marshall," Wilderness.net

 Caroline McGill (1879-1959): McGill was a respected physician in Montana who enjoyed a remarkable career in an age still awakening to the capabilities of women.